Are You Ready to Speak As Well As You Think? –

 About John J. Vautier

-He has collaborated with Fortune 500 to Fortune 4 companies globally, creating engaging learning experiences for all business levels.
-He co-authored "Speak As Well As You Think" with his father and "Mastering Executive Presence" with his twin sister, Jenn.
+John advocates for effective communication as a key skill for personal and professional success.
+Since 2004, he has empowered future leaders at Vautier Communications, founded by his father, John Sr. He’s worked with Fortune 500 to Fortune 4 companies worldwide and co-authored "Speak As Well As You Think" with his father and "Mastering Executive Presence" with his sister, Jenn.
+More about me.

 Related Blogs